 We evaluate the performance of our operating segments based on operating income exclusive of general partnership selling, general, administrative expenses, gain (loss) on disposal of assets, minority interests, interest expense, earnings (losses) from equity investments and income tax expense (benefit).
 Certain overhead costs relating to a reportable segment have been allocated for purposes of calculating operating income.
 We allocate administration expenses from the Partnership to our Operating Partnerships using the Modified Massachusetts Formula Calculation ("MMFC") which is based on factors such as respective segments' gross margins, employee costs, and property and equipment.
 The expenses subject to allocation are based on estimated amounts and take into consideration actual expenses from previous months and known trends.
 The difference between the allocation and actual costs is adjusted in the following month.
-The amounts allocated for the three months ended March 31, 2008 and February 28, 2007, were approximately \$3.9 million and \$3.9 million to the midstream and intrastate transportation segments, \$1.2 million and \$1.5 million to the interstate transportation segment, and \$2.5 million and \$3.4 million to the propane segment, for a total of approximately \$7.6 million and \$8.8 million, respectively.
+The amounts allocated for the three months ended March 31, 2008 and February 28, 2007, were approximately \$3.9 million and \$3.9 million to the midstream and intrastate transportation segments, \$1.2 million and \$1.5 million, respectively.
 These amounts were offset by costs allocated to the Partnership from the Operating Partnerships for support services.
-The amounts allocated to the Partnership, using the MMFC for the three months ended March 31, 2008 and February 28, 2007 were \$1.4 million and \$2.2 million from the midstream and intrastate transportation segments, and \$0.6 million and \$0.9 million from the propane segments, respectively.
-No such amounts were allocated to the Partnership from the interstate transportation segment for the three months ended March 31, 2008 or February 28, 2007.
+The amounts allocated to the Partnership, using the MMFC for the three months ended March 31, 2008 and February 28, 2007 were \$1.4 million and \$2.2 million from the midstream and intrastate transportation segments, respectively.
+No such amounts were allocated to the Partnership from the interstate transportation segments, engenents, engenents, engenents, engenents were allocated to the Partnership from the interstate transportation segments, and \$0.6 million and \$0.9 million from the propane segments, respectively.
+No such amounts were allocated to the Partnership from the interstate transportation segments and \$0.6 million and \$0.9 million from the propane segments, respectively.
+No such amounts were allocated to the Partnership from the interstate